 - (a) Weekend rate applies to ordinary time (other than overtime) worked after midnight Friday/Saturday until midnight Sunday/Monday shall be paid at time one half (T0.5) in addition to the ordinary hourly rate of pay. - (b) Public Holiday rate applies to those hours which are worked on the public holiday.
-This shall be paid at either time T0.5 or TI in addition to the ordinary hourly rate of pay depending on the Public Holiday.
-See clause 12 for further clarification. - (c) Night Rate Employees working between the hours of 10.45pm to 7.15am (from midnight Sunday/Monday to midnight Friday/Saturday) shall be paid at one quarter (T.25) in addition to the ordinary hourly rate of pay for hours worked within this time period.
+This shall be paid at time one (T1.0) in addition to the ordinary hourly rate of pay (Double Time) See clause 12 for further clarification and exceptions. - (c) Night Rate Employees working between the hours (10.45pm -7.15am) shall be paid a taxable allowance of \$77.25 (from the 1 July 2024 and \$79.57 (from the 1 July 2025) per shift (paid for full 8.5-hour shift) in addition to the ordinary hourly rate.